tin10n/week7/README.md

 ⋅˚📈⋆ ˚💡｡⋆୨୧˚✎˚ ⋅ Let's Start Computing! ⋅˚📈⋆ ˚💡｡⋆୨୧˚✎˚ ⋅

-✖️➗➕➖🟰 This is my submission for the Guided Inquiry Week 7 assignment, and it features a cute pocket calculator. ✖️➗➕➖🟰
+✖️➗➕➖🟰 This is my submission for the Guided Inquiry Week 7 assignment, and it features a cute pocket calculator. 🟰➖➕➗✖️

 ** ** What’s in this project? ** **
-This repository contains the core files to usse the Pocket Calculator, and it’s hosted on Vercel where you can use it directly in your browser.
+This repository contains the core files to use the Pocket Calculator, and it’s hosted on Vercel where you can use it directly in your browser.

 Here's an overview of the files and what they do: